 The best defense against some of today’s most deadly diseases lies in early detection.
 Schuyler Hospital has the very latest in imaging tools needed to diagnose medical conditions early so they have a higher likelihood of being treated successfully.

 Over 20,000 diagnostic imaging exams are performed annually at Schuyler Hospital.
-Our technologists and radiologists offer one-on-one, compassionate care to our patients while using state-of-the-art technology, like non-restrictive MRI, computer assisted detection mammography, and color Doppler ultrasound.
+Our technologists and radiologists offer one-on-one, compassionate care to our patients while using state-of-the-art technology and color Doppler ultrasound.

 Schuyler Hospital is now saving you time and saving the environment by eliminating films – with the installation of a Picture Archiving and Communication System, or PACS.

 PACS allows imaging tests – including x-rays, mammography, ultrasound, CT scans, and MRI – to be performed digitally, stored digitally, and transmitted digitally through a secure portal, to be read at the hospital or the doctor’s office.

 With digital images, the radiologist can adjust brightness, change contrast, zoom in for close-ups, and pull up past imaging tests for comparison.
 For patients, these capabilities can result in an earlier diagnosis and the best chance for a complete recovery.